tuxable-ltd/meta-scikit-learn/README.md

 ## Using this layer

 Clone this repository with the tag or branch corresponding to your OpenEmbedded version and add it to your workspace.
-For example, if using `gatesgarth`:
+For example:

     git clone -b master https://github.com/tuxable-ltd/meta-scikit-learn
     bitbake-layers add-layer meta-scikit-learn